Author

 Water Filter Problems: Low Pressure, Bad Taste, Leaks

-A symptom-to-fix guide for common water filter problems: low water pressure, bad taste or odor after install, leaks at fittings, slow reverse osmosis fill, and when to change each filter stage.
+A symptom-to-fix guide for common water filter problems: low pressure, bad taste after install, leaks at fittings, slow RO fill, and when to change filters.

 Quick answer: Most water filter problems trace back to a clogged cartridge, a fitting that needs resealing, or a filter left in past its interval.
 Low pressure usually means a clogged filter or spent RO membrane.
 Bad taste after install is normal carbon dust that flushes out.
 Leaks are almost always the o-ring or thread seal.